1855, reworked 1857–59

 France

-The ample, demurely dressed subject of Mère Grégoire was inspired by the heroine of a popular song written in the 1820s by French lyricist Pierre-Jean Béranger.
+The demurely dressed subject of Mère Grégoire was inspired by the lead character in a popular song written in the 1820s by French lyricist Pierre-Jean de Béranger.
 Béranger often penned ribald lyrics; his “Madame Grégoire” was the proprietor of a house of prostitution.
-Courbet depicted the woman here in the midst of a transaction, with coins scattered on a marble-topped counter and a ledger beneath her right hand.
-Under her other hand is the small bell she uses to summon one of her female employees.
-She presumably offers an unseen customer a flower, a symbol of love.
+Gustave Courbet began this work in 1855 as a simple head on a horizontal canvas, but enlarged it to its present dimensions and transformed it into an elaborate genre scene between 1857 and 1859.
+The artist depicted the woman here in the midst of a transaction, with coins scattered on a marble-topped counter and a ledger beneath her right hand.
+Under her other hand is the small bell used to summon her female employees.
+She holds a flower, a symbol of love, which she presumably offers to an unseen customer on the other side of the counter.

 The painting may also have had a political subtext.
-Béranger and Courbet were fierce opponents of the monarchy and the Second Empire, respectively.
-In the mid-1850s, when Courbet began his portrait of Mère Grégoire, the government harshly attacked the songs of the popular writer as part of an effort to restrict free expression.
-Courbet’s decision to portray Béranger’s Madame Grégoire, whose flower exhibits the blue, white, and red of the French flag, may represent a protest not only against government censorship but also against the Second Empire itself, making the subject of this painting into a heroine embodying the rights to freedom in life and love that were forbidden under a repressive regime.
+Béranger was a fierce opponent of the monarchy, while Courbet followed in his footsteps as a dissident of the Second Empire.
+In the mid-1850s, when Courbet began this painting, the government had harshly attacked Béranger’s songs in an eff ort to restrict free expression.
+Courbet’s decision to portray the songwriter’s Madame Grégoire—whose flower exhibits the blue, white, and red of the French flag—may represent a protest not only against government censorship but also against the Second Empire itself.
+Thus the artist transformed the character into a heroine who embodies the rights to freedom in life and love that were forbidden under the repressive regime.

 Oil on canvas